Will Illinois Ban For-Profit ICE Detention Centers?

 A private company in Virginia, Immigration Centers of America, wants to construct a detention center in Dwight, IL – outside of Chicago – to house up to 1000 immigration detainees scheduled for deportation or waiting for deportation hearings with U.S. Immigration and Customs Enforcement.

 The Illinois Private Correctional Facility Moratorium Act has long prohibited the Illinois Department of Corrections sending local, county or state for-profit, privately owned prisons.
 Bill 2040 would extend this law to cover immigration detainees.

-A statement by his office said Governor Pritzer, “believes Illinois should be a welcoming state for immigrants.”
+A statement by his office said Governor Pritzer, “believes Illinois should be a welcoming can you buy cialis in uk state for immigrants.”